loopdash/loopdash/src/glossary/action-hook.md

 title: Action Hook - Loopdash
 h1: Action Hook
 h2: What does it mean?
-summary: An action hook is a specific point in the execution of WordPress where developers can insert custom code to modify or extend the functionality of the platform.
+description: An action hook is a specific point in the execution of WordPress where developers can insert custom code to modify or extend the functionality of the platform.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly